noelsimbolon/mpv-config/README.md

 ## Installation and Usage (in Windows)

 Here are the steps to install mpv and to use my configuration files in Windows:
-* Download the latest 64bit mpv Windows build by shinchiro from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract it wherever you please.
+* Download the latest 64bit mpv Windows build by shinchiro from [mpv.io/installation](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract it wherever you please.
 This is now your mpv folder
 * Run `mpv-install.bat`, which is located in `installer` folder, with administrator priviledges by right-clicking and selecting Run as administrator
 * Download the ZIP file from [this repo's latest release](https://github.com/noelsimbolon/mpv-config/releases/latest) and extract it to your mpv folder.
 Make sure the configuration folder name is `portable_config` (this is important) and is located at the same directory as `mpv.exe`
 * To make `discord.lua` work, open `discord.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `binary_path` which is the full path to `mpv-discord.exe`.
 For example `binary_path=C:\Your\mpv\folder\path\portable_config\bin\mpv-discord.exe`